kvther1ne/cat-and-grep-commands/README.md

 | -f file  | take regexes from a file         |
 | -o  | output the matched parts of a matching line         |

 Makefile used for building the library (with the targets all, clean, s21_cat, s21_grep).
+Integration tests cover all flag variants and input values, based on a comparison with the behavior of real Bash utilities.
+Input via stdin is not required to be supported.